RowBlackGhost005/cd-system-csa/README.md

 In this same step, make sure you have `Input Artifact` set as Defined by: Source (Meaning our Repository).
 ![Pipeline step 4-2](doc/images/pipeline-4-2.png)

-In the next step we have Test stage, we will be skiping this because we have nothing much to test here, go ahead an click `Skip Test Stage`.
+We will skip step 5, which is the Test stage, because we have nothing much to test here, go ahead an click `Skip Test Stage`.
 ![Pipeline step 5](doc/images/pipeline-5.png)

-Now we will be setting up our Deployment stage, due to our current configuration and for simplicity, we will be adding an EC2 instance directly for deployment.
+Now on step 6 we will be setting up our Deployment stage, due to our current configuration and for simplicity, we will be adding an EC2 instance directly for deployment.

 Select EC2 as the `Provider`